thompsondeonte92/deontet.github.io/README.md

 - Structured CloudWatch monitoring for operational visibility
 - End-to-end AWS service integration built from the ground up

 > I created this project to force a shift in how I view projects.
-My interests has gone from managing work around systems to actually designing them.
+My interest has gone from managing work around systems to actually designing them.

 ---